codurance/site/_posts/2015-11-25-Property-based-testing-FsCheck-Resharper-NCrunch-Visual-Studio-2013.md

 ---

 ### Background
-Craftsmanship in software strives for high, predictable, repeatable and affordable quality; this is the reason why we care about design, code reviews and of course testing.
+Craftsmanship in software strives for high, predictable, repeatable and affordable quality.
+This is the reason why we care about design, code reviews and of course testing.
-Test Driven Development helps us create a flexible implementation that meets the expectations of our clients in terms of features, performance and quality; as professionals we have to master as many tools as possible to reach our goal of steadily providing value.
+Test Driven Development helps us create a flexible implementation that meets the expectations of our clients in terms of features, performance and quality.
+As professionals we have to master as many tools as possible to reach our goal of steadily providing value.

 ### Property based testing
-The above is the reason why I am exploring Property Based Testing; I like to think about it as *"Let the machine do the heavy lifting for you"* or as [John Huges] says *"Don't write tests, generate them"*.
+The above is the reason why I am exploring Property Based Testing.
+I like to think about it as *"Let the machine do the heavy lifting for you"* or as [John Huges] says *"Don't write tests, generate them"*.

 I am not claiming that you should stop writing unit tests.
 I find that when driving the design [Outside-in] hence declaring the relations between my components, unit tests are the tool to use.
 Sometimes when I want to discover deeper properties of my domain, I am faced with features that have more edge cases than my brain could handle.
-In such cases, generating a wide array of inputs to test my program is appealing; this is where I think property testing becomes a viable tool.
+In such cases, generating a wide array of inputs to test my program is appealing.
+This is where I think property testing becomes a viable tool.

 If you are asking "How can I set up a development environment in .NET that would allow me to experiment and work with this tool?" the following tutorial is for you.